AdamVerner/CSAW-ESC-2019/final/9_game/README.md

 findBestMove((char (*) [3])&local_78);
 ```

-guessing from that the challenge is trying to play some game.
+guessing from that the challange is trying to play some game.
 After decoding the initial data to ascii and dividing it to 3x3 grid wi find out it's actually TIC-TAC TOE

 Out input gets processed by this piece of code: